MKMaths22/OdinSocial/README.md

 I have decided not to send real emails, due to the difficulties of making an account with a sender as a private individual (as opposed to an organisation).
 There have been bugs upon deployment due to my inexperience with secrets/tokens.
 After an error pushing to GitHub I have only then added the RAILS_MASTER_KEY to application.yml.
 I have now retried adding the master key, this time using the value in master.key file.
+That didn't work, so I have tried adding that 32-character string as a Repository secret on GitHub.

 Things you may want to cover: